hlt-bme-hu/hunspeech/README.md

 # EMSpeech

-EMSpeech is the speech module of the [e-magyar project](http://e-magyar.hu/).
+EMSpeech is the speech module of the [e-magyar](http://e-magyar.hu/) language processing system.

 ## Speech activity detection (EMSad)